Banner: 100 years of science

 Solving winter grazing challenges

-As farming intensified across New Zealand in the 1990s, a new and complex challenge emerged: how to protect waterways from nutrient runoff while maintaining productive farming systems.
+As farming intensified across New Zealand in the 1990s, a new challenge emerged: how to keep waterways clean while maintaining productive farms.

 Field trials, modelling and on-farm testing has helped reshape farming practices to safeguard water quality.